Tap to display sub-menu choices,

 Student Health, Safety, and Support

-Statement on Zika Virus (July 20, 2016): SIT Study Abroad is deeply committed to the health and safety of our students, faculty, and staff.
-As such, we are closely monitoring the current outbreak of the Zika virus.
-Although the virus is a risk to pregnant women and those who plan to get pregnant in the near future, we feel that any serious risk to our general student body is extremely limited.
-However, our understanding of the situation continues to evolve.
-We recommend that students bring effective bug repellent to all program locations where Zika and malaria are present.
-Students returning from affected areas should be aware that the virus can remain in the body for several weeks upon return and can be spread through sexual contact and mosquito bites.
-For additional information on the virus, mosquito precaution, and travel recommendations, we recommend that you visit the CDC website at http://www.cdc.gov/zika.
+Statement on Zika Virus: SIT Study Abroad is deeply committed to the health and safety of our students, faculty, and staff.
+As such, we are closely monitoring the current outbreak of the Zika virus with an evolving understanding.
+We recommend that students bring effective bug repellent to all program locations where Zika is present.
+Students returning from affected areas should be aware that the virus can remain in the body for an extended period of time upon return and can be spread through sexual contact and mosquito bites.
+For additional and regularly updated information on the virus, mosquito precaution, and travel recommendations, we recommend that you visit the CDC website at http://www.cdc.gov/zika.

 SIT has a dean of students and Office of Student Affairs, which are responsible for providing leadership and vision in the areas of student health services, crisis management, counseling, housing, safety and security issues, diversity, student conduct issues, and support for students with disabilities.
 The dean establishes and monitors best practices and institutional protocols for all student affairs operations in the US and abroad.